 There are several different factors your local authority will look at when you submit a claim for CTR including whether…

 (i) You are claiming (or are eligible to claim) Pension Credit.

 You will be eligible for CTR, depending on what type of pension credit you receive

-If you claim the guarantee part you will be able to claim a full reduction in your council tax, and your capital and income will not be considered.
-However the level of reduction can be reduced if you have what is classed as ‘non dependent adult’ living with you.
+If you claim the guarantee part of Pension Credit you will be able to claim a full reduction in your Council Tax (without your capital and income being considered).
+However the level of reduction can be reduced if you have what is classed as a ‘non dependent adult’ living with you.

 Pensioners who are not claiming Pension Credit

 Those pensioners who are not in receipt of Pension Credit maybe still be eligible to claim CTR, so long as their income and capital does not exceed £16,000.
 Citizens Advice Bureau have a comprehensive guide on this topic, with full information on how your income and capital will be calculated.

 Severe Disability Premium